Danish Network for Women in Physics honorary award – The KIF Prize 2019

 - A young woman (pre associate professor level) who shows a potential or has made remarkable contributions within physics research

-- A woman who shows extraordinary dedication within physics teaching
+- A woman who shows extraordinary dedication within physics teaching and/or outreach

 The candidate must either be Danish or residing and/or working in Denmark.